 Substitutions & Variations

-- Swap in full fat plain yogurt in place of sour cream.
+- Swap in full fat plain yogurt or unsweetened applesauce in place of sour cream.

 - Add mini or regular chocolate chips.

-- If you use salted butter, you don’t need to add additional salt.
+- If you use salted butter, reduce salt to 1/4 teaspoon.

 - Add a little cinnamon (about 1/2 teaspoon) for even more warm flavor.